okikechinonso/everlia-backend-api/README.md

 Everlia Server Documentation

 Introduction:

-This is ready api backend for kachabazar admin and frontend built with node.js, express, mongoose, and mongodb for database.
+This is ready api backend for Everlia admin and frontend built with node.js, express, mongoose, and mongodb for database.

 Getting Started & Installation:

 For getting started with the template you have to follow the below procedure.
-First navigate to the kachabazar-server directory.
+First navigate to the Everlia-server directory.

 Step 1 : Configure your .env file: